NordicTrack Elliptical Reviews

 Front Drive

-These ellipticals offer a more compact size along with generous power adjustable 19-20″ strides, power incline up to 20% and plenty of built in workouts.
+These ellipticals offer a more compact size along with generous power adjustable 19-20″ strides, power incline up to 20%, decline on the AirGlide 14i, and plenty of built in workouts.

 We like the Commercial 14.9 the best of this series, as it gives you the longer 20″ stride, larger touch screen display, 20 degrees of incline and 24 digital resistance levels.